ProtocolONE/ptah-docs/content/docs/background.md

 You can use a video background instead of image to a section or page.

 {{< hint >}}
+- Open the section's background properties clicking the *Background icon* at the end of the section's title.
-Open the section's background Properties, choose *Video tab* and upload a video file or enter the link to the resource file.
+- Choose *Video tab* and upload a video file or enter the link to the resource file.
 {{< /hint >}}

 {{< figure src="/images/upload-section-video.png">}}

 {{< hint >}}
-To add a video background to the page, open the *Page Style* and upload a video file or enter the link to the resource file.
+- To add a video background to the page, open the panel *Page Style*.
+- Upload a video file or enter the link to the resource file.
 {{< /hint >}}

 {{< figure src="/images/upload-page-video.png">}}